 Sole Traders

 One of the simplest ways to start a business in the UK is to establish yourself as a sole trader.
-You will need guidance on how to register for Self-Assessment with HM Revenue & Customs.
-Along with that, you will need to file a tax return every year (after an initial grace period of one year).
-It would be better to seek professional tax help if you want to file your tax returns smoothly and hassle-free.
+In this legal structure, there is no difference between the owner and the business.
+To set up a sole trader business in the UK, you must first register your business for Self-Assessment with HMRC.
+You will also be liable to file a tax return every year.
+Hence, it would be better to seek professional tax help if you want to file your tax returns smoothly and hassle-free.

 Partnerships